Krausjm7/Quantum-Circuit-Solver-with-BlueQubit/README.md

 # Acknowledgements
 Thank you to BlueQubit for providing me a credit to obtain an API to use their advanced quantum processing units (QPU) and high-performance GPU cluster backends

+# Citation
+Please ensure your use of this code, modification of this code, or other, provides me credit by listing: Jamie Kraus.
+Thank you.